RainerKuemmerle/g2o/README.md

 It is currently experimental but PRs and improvements are welcome - as always.

 See [g2o-python](https://github.com/miquelmassot/g2o-python) for the pypi release of g2o's python bindings.
+See below for how to install the python bindings from this repository directly.

 ## Papers Describing the Approach